KristjanESPERANTO/MMM-RTSPStream/README.md

        },
    ```

+3. Restart the MagicMirror
-3. Open a web-browser and navigate to: <http://your-mirror-ip:8080/MMM-RTSPStream/config.html>
+4. Open a web-browser and navigate to: <http://your-mirror-ip:8080/MMM-RTSPStream/config.html>
-4. Use the tool to generate your config details.
+5. Use the tool to generate your config details.
-5. Copy the section you your MagicMirror `config.js` file.
+6. Copy the section you your MagicMirror `config.js` file.
-6. Restart the MagicMirror
+7. Restart the MagicMirror

 ## Configuration options